Hurryitup/jumbocode_bhi/ReadMe.md

     just straight polylines in between stops.

 ### Converting the csv files to json objects:
-> Each individual file can be converted to its corresponding json file using
+<p> Each individual file can be converted to its corresponding json file using
-> csv_to_json.js, found in the parent folder of this repository.
-Right now, each
-> file must be done manually - soon to be expanded so that one call can do all
-> the conversions at once.
+csv_to_json.js, found in the parent folder of this repository.
+Right now, each file must be done manually - soon to be expanded so that one call can do all the conversions at once. </p>